iniquitybbs/website/components/index.doc.md

-# Index Component Documentation
+# Index Documentation

-This document describes how Avian's index component is structured.
+The Index component is the root entry point for any Avian application.
+This is especially handy for single page web applications.

 ## Synopsis

-Since the index component is the default component for any Avian application simply starting Avian will launch the index component.
+Avian supports a few methods for launching your application and its components.

 ### Development